Read the data

 3.2 Application II: Summary-level data

-In this example, we use a simulated dataset as described by (Liyanage et al. 2024).
-Here we have prepared separate data frames for effect- sizes and within-study covariance matrices in the ‘simdata.1’ dataset as follows..
+In this example, we use a simulated dataset as described in Liyanage et al. (2024).
+We have prepared separate data frames for effect sizes and within-study covariance matrices in the simdata.1 dataset, where K = 12 (no. of studies) and N = 30 (no. of outcomes).

 Now, we can carry out the meta-analysis using MetaHD as follows.